 While Fascicle 18 contains seventeen poems and touches on a number of ideas and themes, we selected poems that illustrate Dickinson’s “choosing not choosing” (Sharon Cameron’s great phrase) beliefs regarding the afterlife.
-“It’s thoughts— 1and just one Heart— ” begins the fascicle, painting a picture of an idyllic but variable scene, the speaker suggesting “A Bird — if they — prefer — ” and “A Hill — perhaps —/ Perhaps — the profile of a Mill,” implying that the scene is subject to the various preferences and ideas of beauty.
+“It’s thoughts— and just one Heart— ” begins the Fascicle, painting a picture of an idyllic but variable scene.
+The speaker suggests “A Bird — if they — prefer — ” and “A Hill — perhaps —/ Perhaps — the profile of a Mill,” implying that the scene is subject to various preferences and ideas of beauty.
 The poem’s final stanza suggests that this simple but personalized scene is “Heaven — about —” or “At least — a Counterfeit — ,” which the speaker would be “almost / not quite — Content —” to accept as “Immortality.”

 It's thoughts – and just One Heart –

 Make frugal – Ones – Content –